ecomfe/react-hooks/packages/debounce/docs/useDebouncedCallback.md

 function useDebouncedCallback<C extends Function>(callback: C, wait: number): C
 ```

-Note all queued invocation will be canceled when component unmounts and when either `callback` r=or `wait` is changed.
+Note all queued invocation will be canceled when component unmounts and when either `callback` or `wait` is changed.

 ```javascript
 import {useState} from 'react';